metabrainz/musicbrainz-server/HACKING.md

    this is done by script/reset_selenium_env.sh, which is invoked by t/selenium.js before each test.
-(If you need to inspect the sir logs of each run, they get saved to t/selenium/.sir-reindex.log and t/selenium/.sir-amqp_watch.log for the reindex and amqp_watch commands respectively.)
+(If you need to inspect the sir logs of each run, they get saved to t/selenium/.sir-reindex.log and t/selenium/.sir-live.log for the reindex and live commands respectively.)

    Extensions and functions should be installed to the `musicbrainz_selenium` database. (reset_selenium_env.sh takes care of triggers for you.)
 You can